The Time of Job’s Life

-The Bible does not mention the exact era of Job’s life but there are several clues that reveal the time in which he lived:
+The Bible does not mention the exact time of Job’s life but there are several clues that reveal it:

 1-Job lived after the flood.
-Eliphaz, his friend and also his accuser, gave us a clue to this fact.
-Eliphaz asked: “Will you keep to the old way which wicked men have trod, who were cut down before their time, whose foundations were swept away by a flood?” (ch.
-22:16).
+Eliphaz, one of his friend and also his accuser, gave us a clue to this fact.
+Eliphaz asked: “Will you keep to the old way which wicked men have trod, who were cut down before their time, whose foundations were swept away by a flood?”
+(Job 22:16).

-2-Job lived during the Patriarchal era because the life span of his life was rather long and matched the life span of the patriarchal people who lived around 2200 B.C (Genesis 11:22-23).
+2-This godly man lived during the Patriarchal era because his life span was rather long and matched the life span of the patriarchal people who lived around 2200 B.C (Genesis 11:22-23).
 For before his trial, he had 10 adult children.
-Then, after his trial, he married and God blessed him with 10 more children and double the riches he had before (ch.
+And after his trial, God blessed him with 10 more children and double the riches he had before (ch.
 42:10-13).
-And the Bible adds: “After this Job lived one hundred and forty years, and saw his children and grandchildren for four generations.
-So, Job died, old and full of days” (ch.
+The Bible states that he “lived one hundred and forty years, and saw his children and grandchildren for four generations” (ch.
 42:10-17).
 Thus, it seems that he lived at least 200 years or more.

-4-Another indication that Job lived in the Patriarch era is that his riches were measured by livestock and not by money (ch.
+4-Another indication that this godly man lived in the patriarchal era is that his riches were measured by livestock and not by money (ch.
 1:3; 42:12).
 Later during the Mosaic era, people used coins more frequently for trading.

 In His service,